veracruz-project/veracruz-examples/deep-learning-server/README.md

 wasmtime --dir=./ darknet.wasm
 ```

+Note: all commands are configured in the `args_file.cfg`.
+Editing this file to test different datasets, models, and functions.

 ### TODO
 1. Secure other format models, e.g., Tensorflow, Pytorch, etc aggregation support for federated learning